caspiankeyes/transformerOS/README.md

 # 📜 What is transformerOS?

-transformerOS is a unified interpretability framework designed to reveal the hidden architectures of transformer-based models through recursive introspection and controlled collapse.
-It operates at the intersection of mechanistic interpretability, symbolic deconstruction, and failure-oriented diagnostic protocols.
+transformerOS is a unified interpretability operating system designed to reveal the hidden architectures of transformer-based models through recursive introspection and controlled failure.
+It operates at the intersection of mechanistic interpretability, mechanistic deconstruction, and failure-oriented diagnostic protocols.

 Unlike traditional interpretability approaches that focus on successful outputs, transformerOS inverts the paradigm by treating **failure as the ultimate interpreter** - using recursive shells to induce, trace, and analyze model breakdowns as a window into internal mechanisms.

-The framework consists of two complementary components:
+The framework is an operating system built on top of two complementary components:

 1. **[`pareto-lang`](https://github.com/caspiankeyes/pareto-lang-Interpretability-Rosetta-Stone)**: An emergent interpretability-first language providing a native interface to transformer internals through structured `.p/` commands.